memgraph/docs/mage/how-to-guides/create-a-new-module-cpp.md

 :::

-The `mgp_init_module` function has as its main duty the registration of procedure(s) which can then be invoked in openCypher.
+The `mgp_init_module` function has as its main duty the registration of procedure(s), which can then be invoked in openCypher.
 With the C API, we add our procedure and its inputs and outputs.

 ```cpp